🧘 Curs nou de Abheda Yoga

 Tashi Kyidren- the emanation of his Activity.

-In order to carry out his intention to reach level two VIDYADHARA, that of full mastery of life for which he had received spiritual empowerment from the tantric master Kungamo, Rimpoche needed an authentic spiritual consort (at the second level VIDYAHARA, the yogi, although still bound to his body, begins to acquire special powers, such as lengthening, according to the desire of the life cycle and altering the outer form, the ability to manifest himself as “a billion things through the three incalculable eons” and to act for the spiritual good of all beings).
+In order to carry out his intention to reach the second level of VIDYADHARA, that of full mastery of life for which he had received spiritual empowerment from the tantric master Kungamo, Rinpoche needed an authentic spiritual consort (at the second level VIDYAHARA, the yogi, although still bound to his body, begins to acquire special powers, such as the lengthening, at will, of the cycle of life and the modification of the external form, the ability to manifest as “a billion things through the three incalculable eons” and to act for the spiritual good of all beings).

-He then went to Zahor, located in the northwest part of Orgyen County, where King Arshadhara reigned.
-This king was born a daughter, to whom, from birth, a wandering yogi had predicted that he would give up the world and become a yogi.
+He then went to Zahor, located in the northwestern part of the land of Orgyen, where King Arshadhara reigned.
+A daughter had been born to this king, to whom, right from birth, a wandering yogi had predicted that she would give up the world and become a yogi.

 She got the name MANDARIVA.
-Legend has it that MANDARAVA grew rapidly, on a day the size of a normal child in a month.
-At the age of 13 everyone considered it to be the sublime incarnation of a DAKINI.
-Many suitors at her hand came from different countries, but she refused, which angered King Arshadhara, her father.
+Legend has it that MANDARAVA grew rapidly, in one day as much as a normal child in a month.
+At the age of 13, everyone considered her to be the sublime incarnation of a DAKINI.
+Many suitors for her hand came from different countries, but she refused, which angered King Arshadhara, her father, to the extreme.

-Mandalava was, together with Yeshe Tsogyel, one of Padmasambhava’s main spiritual consorts.
-Also known as Pandaravasi or Machik Drubpai Gyalmo, he displayed exceptional qualities in order to illuminate beings throughout the manifestation.
-She showed all the signs of being a real dakini (goddess).
-She was born dakini Conscious (ye-shes mkha’-‘gro) and miraculous being.
+Mandarava was, along with Yeshe Tsogyel, one of the main spiritual consorts of Padmasambhava.
+Also known as Pandaravasini or Machik Drubpai Gyalmo, she manifested exceptional qualities in order to enlighten the beings throughout the manifestation.
+She manifested all the signs of being a true dakini (goddess).
+She was born as a Conscious Dakini (ye-shes mkha’-‘gro) and a miraculous being.

-Remembering her previous lives, the girl told the king that she had to dedicate her life to spirituality.
-The king, very angry with her decision, had her guarded by 500 maids, while forbidding her from leaving the palace.
-But MANDARIVA managed to escape from the palace through a secret passage.
-She cut her hair and scratched her face with her fingers, so that she would no longer be beautiful and that the men would not want her anymore.
+Recalling her previous lives, the girl told the king that she must dedicate her life to spirituality.
+The king, very angry at her decision, had her guarded by 500 maids, while forbidding her to leave the palace.
+But MANDARAVA managed to escape from the palace through a secret passage.
+She cut her hair and scratched her face with her fingers, so that she would no longer be beautiful and so that men would no longer want her.

-Eventually, the king, her father, bowed down and allowed her and the 500 maids to follow the spiritual path, building them a great and beautiful Buddhist monastery.
+Finally, the king, her father, was persuaded and allowed her and the 500 maids to follow the spiritual path, building them a large and beautiful Buddhist monastery.

-Padmasambhava remained for some time in the Zohar and, after converting the population, he and his consort went to the Maratika Cave at Heileshe, in Nepal, where they practiced the yoga of immortality in the mandala of Amitayus, the Guru Pema reaching the level of Keeper of the Knowledge of Immortality (tshe’i dbang-la rig-‘dzin).
-From Nepal they traveled to Bangala where Mandalava was transformed into dakini (the one) with a cat face, helping to transform and convert the entire country.
+Padmasambhava remained for some time in the Zohar, and after converting the population, he and his consort went to the Maratika Cave at Heileshe, Nepal, where they practiced the yoga of immortality in the mandala of Amitayus, Guru Pema attaining the level of Holder of the Knowledge of Immortality (tshe’i dbang-la rig-‘dzin).
+From Nepal they traveled to Bangala where Mandarava was transformed into the cat-faced Dakini (the one), helping to transform and convert the entire country.

-Returning to his native country, because no prophet is recognized in his country.
-Guru Pema was burned again at the stake, this time with Mandalava, and again they remained unharmed.
+Returning to his native country, as no prophet is recognized in his country.
+Guru Pema was again burned at the stake, this time along with Mandarava, and again they remained unharmed.

 After this Mandarava became the Queen of the Dakinis of Orgyen (Orgyen is the pure land of the Dakini – a Buddhist land of nirmanakaya).